-- Through the Academys website - Charter Schools USAs website - Education job fairs to seek teaching professionals - College recruiting by identifying colleges and universities, both locally (eg. Wake Technical Community College, Meredith College, Peace College, Saint Augustines College) and nationally in order to attract and hire newly graduated teachers - Select educational, professional, and job recruitment websites to advertise and communicate teaching openings - Minority referring organizations to help ensure that the work force is reflective of the diverse community served
+- Through the school's website

+- Charter Schools USA's website

+- Education job fairs to seek teaching professionals

+College recruiting by identifying colleges and universities, both locally and nationally in order to attract and hire newly graduated teachers

+Select educational, professional, and job recruitment websites to advertise and communicate teaching openings

+Minority referring organizations to help ensure that the work force is reflective of the diverse community served

-CSUSA will manage job advertising, conduct applicant screening, and refer qualified applicants to the Academy administration and board (for teaching positions) to ensure the Academys staffing needs are met.
+CSUSA will manage job advertising, conduct applicant screening, and refer qualified applicants to the school's administration and board (for teaching positions) to ensure staffing needs are met.
 A consistent process of screening, interviewing and selecting employees is essential to our ability to recruit qualified staff.
 A consistent process will ensure that candidates are provided an equal opportunity to demonstrate and/or articulate their skills and abilities.
 Retention of highly-qualified and effective teachers will be part of each principals annual evaluation system.
 The principal will be encouraged to set goals and the annual evaluation will be based upon achieving those goals.